The earth is shown from above, with electricity flashing brightly in concentrated areas.

 HRC hosted the 2017 Bellagio Workshop on Open Source Investigations at the Rockefeller Foundation Bellagio Center in Italy to develop a common language between legal investigators, journalists, and civil society investigators on digital open source investigations and information collection for legal accountability.
 The Bellagio workshop led directly to the development of the Berkeley Protocol on Digital Open Source Investigations.

 HRC and the Open Society Justice Initiative hosted an international conference held in September 2014 in Salzburg, Austria, in collaboration with the ICC’s Office of the Prosecutor and the Salzburg Global Seminar.
-Workshop participants discussed how local and international NGOs, journalists, forensic scientists, health professionals, and other “first responders” to war crimes and human violations can most effectively work with courts — and the ICC in particular — in the collection of evidence of serious war crimes, such as genocide and crimes against humanity.
+Workshop participants discussed how local and international NGOs, journalists, forensic scientists, health professionals, and other “first responders” to war crimes and human violations can most effectively work with international courts in the collection of evidence of serious war crimes, such as genocide and crimes against humanity.

 A group of people are seated around a table.
 One man films the room, and there is a screen showing a powerpoint with the heading